 The scope of your review will depend on your topic and discipline: in the sciences you usually only review recent literature, but in the humanities you might take a long historical perspective (for example, to trace how a concept has changed in meaning over time).

 Take notes and cite your sources

-As you read, you should also begin the writing process—take notes that you can later incorporate into the text of your literature review.
-It is important to keep track of your sources with citations to avoid plagiarism.
+As you read, you should also begin the writing process.
+Take notes that you can later incorporate into the text of your literature review.

-To begin organising your literature review’s argument and structure, you need to identify relationships between the sources you’ve read.
+To begin organising your literature review’s argument and structure, you need to understand the connections and relationships between the sources you’ve read.
 Based on your reading and notes, you can look for:

 - Trends and patterns (in theory, method or results): do certain approaches become more or less popular over time?